kjolley/BIGSdb_documentation/data_query/0030_search_scheme_profiles.rst

 .. image:: /images/data_query/query_profiles4.png

-For example, you can enter a list of attributes to query on by clicking the 'Show' button next to 'Attribute values list'.
+For example, you can enter a list of attributes to query on by clicking the toggle button next to 'Attribute values list'.

 .. image:: /images/data_query/query_profiles5.png